The Tenet Language

 Design Rationale

 The itch I was initially wanted to scratch was frustration at various anemic type systems.
 Working with languages like Haskell, they are a real joy and it’s fun bending your mind to work within the functional paradigm.
-That is until, one day,you realize that they solved the problem of mutation by forcing the user to implement it.
+That is until, one day,you realize that they solved the problems associated with mutation by forcing the user to implement it.

 The problem of how to share values is fairly ubiquitous, but it points towards a deeper issue: how we establish a boundary between independent code units, and how that evolves over time.
-The solution that seems likely is we need to be able to translate Tenet to other languages, so that the other side of the boundary is fully semantically consistent.
+The solution that seems likely is we need to be able to translate Tenet to other languages, so that the other side of the boundary has consistent semantics.

-By the same token, many of the semantics are very clearly defined, so a string is just a string, a number is just a number and the aims is that the basics of Tenet will feel solid and reliable.
+By the same token, many of the semantics are very clearly defined, so a string is just a string, an integer is just an integer.
+The idea is that avoiding footguns and gotchas help the basics of Tenet feel solid and reliable.

 Who Should Use Tenet?